monicalaura/city-at-a-glance/README.md

 ![screenshot-city-app](https://github.com/monicalaura/city-at-a-glance/assets/58688612/748a225e-7469-41d9-972b-35c1caa22179)

-Open in [https://city-at-a-glance-aylb0vcvd-monica-laura-burns-projects.vercel.app/] to see the application live.
+Open [https://city-at-a-glance-aylb0vcvd-monica-laura-burns-projects.vercel.app/] in your browser to see the application live.

 ## Key Features